ameyajalihal/ameyajalihal.github.io/Research.md

 I routinely use tools of molecular biology, microscopy, quantitative image analysis and modeling for my work.
 I primarily write code in Matlab and I hope to share some of my scripts on my git soon.

-In the past, I have had the wonderful oppurtunity to work with many wonderful scientists.
+In the past, I have been fortunate to have been able to work with many amazing mentors and scientists.
 The research experiences I had during my time in [Dr. Christian Ray's](http://jcjray.com/) and [Dr. Kavita Babu's](http://www.babulab.org/home) labs have had particularly strong influences on my thought process.